wh1max/Django_ReactJs_App/Readme.md

 "Tell us a quote."

-PS: For the non technical out there, who thinks that this is simple, bro you have no idea.
+PS: For the non technical out there, who think this is simple, bro you have no idea.

 I reckon this is the first quote.